pedrolopezbiedma/Java/readme.md

 - Plain Napakalaki: This is the plain version of the game where a tester interface is used to play.
 Players will be able to use several commands from a menu in order to perform each action needed in the game.

-- Napakalaki with UI (in development): This is the same game but I've developed a simple UI in order to make the game more attractive.
+- Napakalaki with UI: This is the same game but I've developed a simple UI in order to make the game more attractive.

 --- How to play. ---